Overview of Program

 in computer science.
 Advanced students have the opportunity to attend selected graduate level courses.

-- Bachelor of Science in Computational Science: This is an interdisciplinary major, with students taking courses in mathematics, computer science along with courses in a chosen area of concentration (chemistry, ecology, molecular biology or physics) to obtain depth in an applied science.
-Then, as seniors, students will complete a project with two faculty advisors—one in mathematics or computer science and the other in the area of concentration.
-This is a great major for students who are interested in mathematics, computing, and a natural or physical science.
+- Bachelor of science in computational science: In this interdisciplinary major, students take courses in mathematics and computer science along with courses in a chosen area of concentration (chemistry, ecology, molecular biology or physics) to obtain depth in an applied science.
+Then, as seniors, students will complete a project with two faculty advisers—one in mathematics or computer science and the other in the area of concentration.
+This is a great major for students who are interested in mathematics, computing and a natural or physical science.

 web topics with a strong emphasis on applications and hands-on experience.